 Even in our most challenging moments, when it seems like we have lost control of our lives, REBT proposes that the one aspect we always have control over is the attitude we adopt about ourselves and our circumstances.
 At its core, REBT is more than a type of therapy; it is a philosophy for life, and I feel most encouraged in this field when I see that my clients are not only able to think more rationally, but that they can put these principles into effect, and therefore live more rationally.
 My clients’ personal growth and ability to overcome what once seemed impossible for them is what inspires me.

-My personal approach to mental health counseling is strongly rooted in rational emotive behavior therapy (REBT).
-Additionally, I incorporate components of traditional cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), mindfulness-based cognitive therapy (MBCT), and the Gottman Method of Relationship Therapy into my work.
+My personal approach to mental health counseling is strongly based in rational emotive behavior therapy (REBT).
+Additionally, I incorporate components of cognitive therapy (CT), acceptance and commitment therapy (ACT), mindfulness-based cognitive therapy (MBCT), the Gottman Method of Relationship Therapy, and Stoic philosophy into my work.

-REBT proposes that there are three primary components of psychological functioning: thoughts, emotions, and behaviors, and that every human being has the capacity for rational and irrational thinking.
+REBT proposes that there are three primary components of psychological functioning: beliefs, emotions, and behaviors, and that every human being has the capacity for rational and irrational thinking.

 Through REBT counseling, we gain insight into ourselves, as we learn that it is not simply the circumstances in our lives that result in our unhealthy emotions and behaviors, but our beliefs about these circumstances which cause an emotional and behavioral disturbance.